net1/shopee_webscraping/README.md

 # shopee_webscraping
 ## Python Automated Shopee Web Scraping Script

 This is my web scraping project for gathering data on my University's Senior Research.
-Feel free to check it out !!
+I used this script to scrape about 700 rows of information with 17 distinct categories.

 - It includes scraping: